Anton Bruckner: Reception in the 20th century

 Because of the long duration and vast orchestral canvas of much of his music, Bruckner's popularity has greatly benefited from the introduction of long-playing media and from improvements in recording technology.

 Decades after his death, the leadership of the Nazi Party and Nazi Germany strongly approved of Bruckner's music because they saw it as expressing the zeitgeist of the German volk, and Adolf Hitler even consecrated a bust of Bruckner in a widely photographed ceremony in 1937 at the Walhalla in Regensburg.
 Bruckner's music was among the most popular in Nazi Germany.

 Near the end of World War II, Hitler became enamoured with Bruckner's music, and planned to convert St. Florian Monastery in Linz—where Bruckner had played the organ, and where he was buried—into a repository of Bruckner's manuscripts.
 Hitler evicted the monks from the monastery and personally paid for the restoration of the organ and the institution of a Bruckner study centre there.
 He also paid for the Haas collection of Bruckner's works to be published, and himself purchased material for the proposed library.
 Additionally, Hitler caused the founding of the Bruckner Symphony Orchestra, which began presenting concerts in late 1943.
 His plan for one of the bell towers in Linz to play a theme from Bruckner's Fourth Symphony never came to pass.
 The Adagio from Bruckner's Seventh Symphony was broadcast by German radio (Deutscher Reichsrundfunk) when it announced the news of Hitler's death on 1 May 1945.

 Today the Brucknerhaus in Linz, which opened in 1974, is named after him.

 The approval by Hitler and the Nazis of his music did not hurt Bruckner's standing in the postwar media, and several films and television productions in Europe and the United States have used excerpts from his music ever since the 1950s, as they already did in the 1930s.
-The Israel Philharmonic Orchestra have never banned Bruckner's music as they have Wagner's, even recording his Eighth Symphony with the Indian conductor Zubin Mehta.
+The Israel Philharmonic Orchestra has never banned Bruckner's music as they have Wagner's, even recording his Eighth Symphony with the Indian conductor Zubin Mehta.

 Bruckner's symphonic works, much maligned in Vienna in his lifetime, now have an important place in the tradition and musical repertoire of the Vienna Philharmonic Orchestra.